eclipse-packaging/packages/RELEASING.md

 - [ ] Update the build qualifiers to ensure that packages are all updated.
 See this [gerrit](https://git.eclipse.org/r/#/c/161075/) for an example.
 To do this run [`releng/org.eclipse.epp.config/tools/setGitDate`](https://git.eclipse.org/c/epp/org.eclipse.epp.packages.git/tree/releng/org.eclipse.epp.config/tools/setGitDate) script.
 This script will make a local commit you need to push.
 - [ ] Wait for announcement that the staging repo is ready on [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev).
 An [example announcement](https://www.eclipse.org/lists/cross-project-issues-dev/msg17420.html).
 - [ ] Run a [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) that includes the above changes.
+- [ ] Check that there are no unexpected warnings in the console output.
+Especially look for warnings about failure to sign.
 - [ ] Sanity check the build for the following:
     - [ ] Download a package from the build's artifacts `artifact/org.eclipse.epp.packages/archive/`
     - [ ] Made sure filenames contain expected build name and milestone, e.g. `2020-03-M2`